Branticus71/Project-3-Group-A/TechAnalysis.md

 # Introduction

-The data set provided to us describes the features (token details, keywords, day of the week etc) for each record and different channels.
-The purpose of the analysis which will be performed as part of the project is to predict the performance of each individual channel.
-The channel performance is measured by the number of shares which in modelling context is the response variable.
-The shares variable has been converted into log shares for better analysis and plotting purposes.
-The url for each record and time delta which is days between article publication are removed as they are not useful in predicting shares.
-There variables for each data channel are used as parameters to create unique outputs for each channel.
-Finally, four modelling methodologies are PCA regression, forward subset linear regression, and ensemble technique such as random forest and boosting are fitted on the training data.
-To evaluate the model fit, the testing is performed on the test data and RMSE is calculated.
-These RMSE values are compared for all four models and the one with the lowest RMSE is declared as a winner for a particular channel.

-Variables used as predictors in our models along with descriptions:
+The data used for this project is the Online News Popularity Data Set from the UCI Machine Learning Repository.
+It contains an outcome variable ,`shares`, and a number of possible predictors.
+The purpose of this analysis is to automate the data visualization along with the creation and selection of predictive models for the `shares` variable across each data channel.
+The `shares` variable has been converted into log(shares) primarily for better visualization due to outliers.
+The variables for each data channel are used as parameters to create unique reports for each channel.
+The variables used as predictors in our models along with their provided descriptions are as follows:

 1.  `num_imgs`: Number of images
 2.  `n_tokens_content`: Number of words in the content